RediSearch/RediSearch/docs/Chinese.md

 match.

-RediSearch makes use of the [Friso](https://github.com/lionsoul2014/friso) chinese tokenization library for this purpose.
+RediSearch makes use of the [Friso](https://github.com/lionsoul2014/friso) Chinese tokenization library for this purpose.
 This is largely transparent to the user and often no additional configuration is required.

 ## Example: Using Chinese in RediSearch